LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

 .. note:: * When ``RAJA::ReduceMinLoc`` and ``RAJA::ReduceMaxLoc`` are used
             in a sequential execution context, the loop index of the min/max is the first index where the min/max occurs.
-          * When theese reductions are used in a parallel execution context, the loop index computed for the reduction value may be any index where the min or max occurs.
+          * When these reductions are used in a parallel execution context, the loop index computed for the reduction value may be any index where the min or max occurs.